krismakesstuff/WeatherMusic/README.md

 ## Note

 This project is a work in progress.
+The gh-pages deployment is not loading the rnbo device.
+Need to fix configuration.
+Working great locally, otherwise.

 ## TODO:
 - map weather to audio parameters